-As a federal prosecutor and member of the SDNY’s Securities and Commodities Fraud Task Force, Mr. LaVigne prosecuted a wide array of securities fraud offenses.
-Among other cases, Mr. LaVigne served as lead trial counsel in the high-profile insider trading trial of United States v.
+As a federal prosecutor and member of the SDNY’s Securities and Commodities Fraud Task Force, Chris prosecuted a wide array of securities fraud offenses.
+Among other cases, Chris served as lead trial counsel in the insider trading trial of United States v.
 Doug Whitman, in which the founder of the Whitman Capital hedge fund was convicted of all insider trading counts after a multi-week trial.
-Mr. LaVigne also investigated and prosecuted numerous other insider trading offenses at hedge funds and those involving expert network firms, including the successful prosecution of John Kinnucan, the president of Broadband Research LLC.
-In addition, Mr. LaVigne prosecuted cases involving investment adviser fraud, hedge fund overvaluation schemes, and broker-dealer markup schemes.
-Mr. LaVigne’s work in the Securities and Commodities Fraud Task Force involved coordinating parallel proceedings with attorneys at the Securities and Exchange Commission.
+Chris also investigated and prosecuted numerous other insider trading offenses at hedge funds and expert network firms, as well as cases involving investment adviser fraud, hedge fund overvaluation schemes, and broker-dealer markup schemes.

-In addition to his Government service with the Department of Justice, Mr. LaVigne clerked for the Honorable Kevin Thomas Duffy, United States District Judge for the Southern District of New York, and worked as an associate at the New York law firm Simpson Thacher & Bartlett where he focused on white collar criminal defense and securities litigation.
+In addition to his government service with the Department of Justice, Chris clerked for the Honorable Kevin Thomas Duffy, United States District Judge for the Southern District of New York, and worked as an associate at another New York law firm where he focused on white collar criminal defense and securities litigation.